$\mathcal{G}$-SGD: Optimizing ReLU Neural Networks in its Positively Scale-Invariant Space: Experiments

 \section{Experiments}

 In this section, we first evaluate the performance of $\mathcal{G}$-SGD on training deep convolutional networks and verify that if our proposed algorithm outperforms other baseline methods.
 Then we investigate the influence of positive scaling invariance on the optimization in weight space, and examine whether optimization in $\mathcal{G}$ space brings performance gain.
-At last, we compare $\mathcal{G}$-SGD with Path-SGD \cite{neyshabur2015path} and show the necessity of considering the dependency between paths.
-All experiments are averaged over 5 independent trials if without explicit note.
+At last, we compare $\mathcal{G}$-SGD with Path-SGD \citep{neyshabur2015path} and show the necessity of considering the dependency between paths.
+All experiments are averaged over 5 independent trials if without explicit note. \footnote{The codes are available on \url{https://github.com/MSRA-COLT-Group/gsgd}.}